 No.3245 is a Dean 3232 Class 2-4-0, seen here in the lovely Indian red-framed livery of the early 20th Century.
 This shows a loco in practically the as-built condition for this class - round-topped firebox, large-spectacled cab front, 'wooden' cab roof, and open coal rails to the tender.
 Later on in their lives, these locos were given Belpair fireboxes, which necessitated a smaller-spectacled cab front.
 They were then fitted with a metal cab roof, and the open coal rails were replaced with the later-pattered solid raves to the top of the tender sides.
 Built from a Brassmasters kit.

-An example of one a series of 'Iron Mink' vans converted for departmental use - this particular one, a tool van.
-Others were converted into sand vans, whitewash vans, sawdust vans, compressor vans, and for numerous other uses, often lasting into BR days.
-This conversion was carried out by a friend from a Ratio kit, just leaving the painting etc to me, so that I could give it an identity appropriate to my own layout.
+An example of one a number of 'Iron Mink' vans which were converted for departmental use - this particular one, a tool van.
+Others were converted into sand vans, whitewash vans, sawdust vans, a compressor van, and for numerous other uses, often lasting into BR days.
+This conversion was carried out by my friend David Brighty from a Ratio kit, just leaving the painting etc to me, so that I could give it an identity appropriate to my own layout.

 No. 6866 "Morfa Grange", seen here in an early version of the nationalized British Railways livery - basically GWR plain green with British Railways spelled out in full on the tender side, but in Great Western-style lettering.

 This unusual-looking vehicle is 'Rotank' wagon.
 Designed by the GWR in the early 1930s for the carriage of road tank wagons (usually trailers like this one) on specially-constructed or modified 6-wheeled flat trucks.
 The 6-wheeled truck for this model is a modified Lima milk-tank chassis, topped with a now hard-to-obtain Coopercraft tank trailer.
-Built for me by a friend, because he loves doing this kind of thing, and I haven't the time !
+Again built for me by my friend David Brighty, because he loves doing this kind of thing, and I haven't the time !

 A 2721 Class 0-6-0PT, in weathered early BR plain black goods livery.
 This is an old Hornby model, with extra detailing.